AnonSar/fit3143-notes/notes/06-mutex.md

 * Once process is elected as the “coordinator”
 * When a processes wants to enter a critical section, it sends a request stating which critical section it wants to enter
 * If no other processes is currently in that critical section, the coordinator grants request
-* If a different processes is in the critical section, it is queued
+* If a different processes is in the critical section, then the process request the access gets queued .
-* When that different process finishes, the process sends a message to the next item on the queue saying that it’s ready to use
+* When that different process finishes, the coordinator process sends a message to the next item on the queue saying that the request critical section is ready to use.

 ### Pros
 * Fair since first-come-first-serve